 After all materials are received, the applicant's file will be reviewed.
 Once application materials are submitted, they become the property of the university, and cannot be returned.

 Lacey Campus

-Summer semester (May - July) April 15 Fall semester (late August - December) July 15
+Summer semester (May-July) April 15

+Fall semester (late August-December) July 15

+Spring semester (January-May) N ovember 15

 JBLM Campus